 "End users have always shaped the development of our platform": Q&A with MackeyRMS' Chris Mackey and Hoony Youn May 2019

-In response to client demand for their research product, founders Chris Mackey and Hoony Youn are visiting Australia next month.
+In response to client demand for their research product, founders Chris Mackey and Hoony Youn recently visited Australia.
 They talk to Industry Moves about the initial frustration that led to the founding of the company and how the product has evolved over the past eight years as it seeks to make investment professionals' days more productive.
 They also share a little about what makes them tick - such as who their biggest career influences are, and what working for themselves means to them.

 - Is your expansion to AsiaPacific in response to client demand?